UsernameN0tAvailable/mptcp_simulations/README.md

 The aforementioned implementation does not have an On/Off Application for the MpTcp protocol.
 Therefore, in this repository an we implement an On/Off Application, which is located in src/applications/model/mp-tcp-on-off-application.cc and the header file with the respective documentation is found in src/applications/model/mp-tcp-on-off-application.h .
 The On/Off Application is the only addition to the original implementation.

 ## Simulation Scenarios
-The implemented simulation scenarios are found in the scratch folder.
+The implemented simulation scenarios and the respective comments to the code are found in the scratch folder.

 ### Simulation Scripts
 In folder scratch/MixedBulkSend, the mixed scenario is implemented, which make use of 2 MPTCP and 2 TCP connections which transfer data generated from a Bulk Send Application.